-This period of Saturn retrograde began on Saturday 14th March and will last for 4 1/2 months before it turns direct again on 1st August.
-Moving back through Sagittarius it will reenter Scorpio from 16th June to 18th September.
+This period of Saturn retrograde begins on 11 May and will last for 4 1/2 months before it turns direct again on 29 September.
+Moving back through Capricorn from 2 July it will reenter Aquarius on 18 December.

 What’s Saturn retrograde good for?

 During this Saturn retrograde period we get to review our responses to Saturn’s passage through Capricorn, especially the important Saturn Pluto conjunction.